 Each situation will vary.
 The Mediator will provide indicative pricing based on:

-Prices quoted will be inclusive of travel time and allow for time to prepare documentation.
+Prices quoted will be inclusive of travel time (if required) and allow for time to prepare documentation.

 Our Mediators will not:

 Read Better Place Australia’s position paper on the Royal Commission into Aged Care Quality and Safety.
 Part of the research of the Centre for Better Relationships (CBR).